 1. Raw meat

-Cats can get salmonella through consuming raw meat.
+Cats can get salmonella by consuming raw meat.
 This is a very real possibility, as some pet parents believe in feeding cats a raw meat diet.
-Proponents say it is the “biologically appropriate diet” for cats, since it closely mimics what a cat would eat in the wild.
+Proponents say it is the “biologically appropriate diet” for cats since it closely mimics what a cat would eat in the wild.
 While cats are indeed obligate carnivores, they, too, can be sickened by raw meat that isn’t properly prepared or sanitized.
 In addition to salmonella, cats can contract dangerous bacteria and parasites from raw meat like E.coli, listeria, campylobacter, and toxoplasmosis.
+This risk still exists in commercial raw diets as well.

 2. Turtles and other pet reptiles